reactioncommerce/reaction-docs/developer/testing/testing-tutorial.md

-# Writing tests for Reaction Commerce
+# Writing tests

 ## Types of tests

 Currently our test suite consists of two types of tests: Integration (what Meteor calls "full app") and Acceptance tests.
 Here are the major differences:

-1. Integration tests run server-side and test server-side functionality aginst the entire app running.
+-   Integration tests run server-side and test server-side functionality aginst the entire app running.
 All parts of the app are loaded before the tests are run but the app is not available during testing.

-1. Acceptance tests (also called "Black Box" tests) test RC functionality from the client-side and attempt to test functionality "as a user".
+-   Acceptance tests (also called "Black Box" tests) test RC functionality from the client-side and attempt to test functionality "as a user".
 These require special tools to be able to remotely control a browser.